 - Access to a considerable amount of information directly from BitMEX themselves, freely available on their website

-- Global trading and the opportunity to talk to traders from all over the world using the inbuilt chat functionality
+- Global trading and the opportunity to talk to investors from all over the world using the inbuilt chat functionality

-- Exceptional levels of security, ensuring that trading on this platform is safe 24 hours a day, seven days a week
+- High levels of security, ensuring that trading on the exchange is relatively safe 24 hours a day, 7 days a week

-- A range of different cryptocurrencies available for trading
+- A range of different cryptocurrencies are available, including Bitcoin, Ethereum and Litecoin

-- Only Bitcoin is accepted for both withdrawal and deposit on the platform
+- Only Bitcoin is accepted for free withdrawals

 - Withdrawals are only carried out at a set time of day